mikepal2/snap-cli/README.md

 The **SnapCLI** library provides a simple Command Line Interface (CLI) API.
-It is built on top of [System.CommandLine](https://learn.microsoft.com/en-us/dotnet/standard/commandline/) library.
+It is built on top of the [System.CommandLine](https://learn.microsoft.com/en-us/dotnet/standard/commandline/) library.

 # NuGet package
 The library is available in a NuGet package:
 - [SnapCLI](https://www.nuget.org/packages/SnapCLI/)

 # Motivation
  The goal of this project is to provide a simple and effective way to handle command-line commands and parameters, allowing developers to create POSIX-like CLI applications with minimal hassle in parsing the command line and enabling them to focus on application logic.
 Additionally, it facilitates providing all necessary information for the application's help system, making it easily accessible to end users.
-The [DragonFruit](https://github.com/dotnet/command-line-api/tree/main/src/System.CommandLine.DragonFruit/targets) project was a step in this direction, but is very limited in abilities it provides.
+The [DragonFruit](https://github.com/dotnet/command-line-api/blob/main/docs/DragonFruit-overview.md) project was a step in this direction, but is very limited in abilities it provides.

 # API Paradigm
 The API paradigm of this project is to use [attributes](https://learn.microsoft.com/en-us/dotnet/csharp/advanced-topics/reflection-and-attributes/) to declare and describe CLI commands, options, and arguments.

 Any public static method can be declared as a CLI command handler using the `[Command]` attribute, and effectively represent an entry point to the CLI application for that command.
 Any parameter of command handler method automatically becomes a command option.
-See examples below for details.
+See the [usage](#usage) section and examples below for more details.

-**Where are the classes?**
+## Main method
+Normally, the `Main` method is the entry point of a C# application.
+However, to simplify startup code and usage, this library overrides the program's entry point and uses command handler methods as the entry points instead.
+This means that if you include your own `Main` function in the program, it will **not** be invoked.

+## What about classes?
 There are multiple CLI frameworks that require separate class implementation for each command.
 In my opinion, creating a per-command classes adds unnecessary bloat to the code with little to no benefit.
 To provide additional information such as descriptions and aliases, attributes are anyway required on top of the class declaration.
 Since the goal is to simplify things as much as possible, I decided not to use classes at all in my approach.
 While this approach may not be as flexible as some other solutions, it meets the basic needs of most CLI applications.
-Ultimately, the goal is simplicity.

-# Command line syntax
+## Command line syntax
 Since this project is based on the [System.CommandLine](https://learn.microsoft.com/en-us/dotnet/standard/commandline/) library, the parsing rules are exactly the same as those for that package.
 The Microsoft documentation provides detailed explanations of the [command-line syntax](https://learn.microsoft.com/en-us/dotnet/standard/commandline/syntax) recognized by `System.CommandLine`.
-We will include more links to this documentation throughout the text below.
+I will include more links to this documentation throughout the text below.

 # Usage